-Prion diseases can be transmitted through infected meat, but strict controls and cooking reduce the risk significantly.
+Prion diseases can be transmitted through infected meat, but strict controls that keep high-risk tissues out of the food supply reduce the risk significantly.

 Understanding Prion Diseases and Their Origins